jdtwy/rbxlExporter/README.md

 # How to Use

-- Download the files in the release tab
+- Download the files (`rbxlExporter.rbxmx` and `server.py`) in the release tab
 - Go to Roblox Studio -> Open a Game -> Plugins -> Plugins Folder
-- Drag `ProjectExporter.rbxmx` into your plugins folder
+- Drag `rbxlExporter.rbxmx` into your plugins folder
 - Put `server.py` into a folder of your choice
 - Run `server.py`
 - In Studio, under the Plugins tab, click "Export Project"

 You should see "Export Success" in the Roblox Studio console.
-You should also see an src file created in the same directory as `server.py` which contains your new Roblox Studio file structure
+You should also see an src file created in the same directory as `server.py` which contains your new Roblox Studio file structure.
+Bigger projects take longer to serialise.
+No project should take longer than a minute to start creating files